-The petitioners' submission also addressed written arguments filed by the state on 5 December 2002, in response to the petition, petitioners' motion for injunction, and petitioners' motion for contempt of court.
-In the submission, the state contended that the army had issued an order prohibiting the use of Palestinian civilians as human shields or as hostages in the course of its operations in the Occupied Territories.
+The petitioners' submission also addressed written arguments filed by the state on 5 December 2002 in response to the petition, the motion for injunction, and the motion for contempt of court.
+In the submission, the state contended that the army had issued an order prohibiting the use of Palestinian civilians as human shields or as hostages in the course of its operations in the OPTs.
 The response also stated that an investigation committee had been established, and that investigations were taking place into evidence presented by the organizations in their petition and in the recent motion for contempt of court.
-Further, the State claimed that the army has begun disciplinary proceedings against a lieutenant for using a Palestinian woman as a human shield.

-The State also explained that the army had adopted a new order called "prior warning" whereby Palestinian civilians could be used as "assistance" if they agree to the request.
-Such assistance may be provided when two conditions are met; i) the commander determines that there is no danger to the civilian; and ii) the civilian agrees to comply.5 This order contains provisions reflecting that the army is well aware that the use of civilians as "assistants" is inherently dangerous.6
+Further, the state claimed that the army had begun disciplinary proceedings against a lieutenant for using a Palestinian woman as a human shield.
+The state also explained that the army had adopted a new order called "prior warning," whereby Palestinian civilians could be used as "assistants" in military operations to conduct an arrest, if they "do not refuse to assist".
+Such assistance may be provided when two conditions are met; (i) the commander determines that there is no danger to the civilian; and (ii) the civilian does not disagree to comply.5 Adalah argued that it is clear and obvious from the text of the order that the use of civilians as "assistants" is inherently dangerous.6

 The petitioners rejected the claim that "assistance" does not amount to participation in a military operation, arguing that all "assistance" is inherently dangerous and that no Palestinian would voluntarily agree to assist an occupying army carrying out its operation.
 The petitioners also requested that the Court maintain the existing temporary injunction against the use of Palestinian civilians and issue an order nisi requiring the respondents to explain the continued use of the practice.
 They also requested that fines be levied against the respondents for violating the injunction.
-A hearing on the petition was scheduled for 21 January 2003.